preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 + The pen to edit the settings (same as when creating a new, see below).
 + The dust bin to delete a Publishing App.

-**Note!** To be able to delete a Publishing App, you must be App Administrator for the Publishing App.
-Also note that deleting an app from this list does not delete the connected Sharepoint site.
+**Note!** To be able to delete a Publishing App, you must be App Administrator for that Publishing App.

 Edit App Route
 *****************